emdneto/kubestronaut-roadmap/README.md

 * how to perform etcd backup/restore
 * how to cluster setup/upgrade with kubeadm
-* creating pv, pvc and mounting volumes into pods.
+* creating pv, pvc and mounting volumes into pods
 * multi-containers in a pod
-* nodeSelector, affinity
+* study about how configure nodeSelector, pod affinity
-* taints, tolerations
+* concepts of taints, tolerations
-* network policies
+* be comfortable on creating network policies
-* services and ingresses
+* be fast on create services with kubectl and ingresses
-* pods, deployments
+* be fast on creating pods and deployments
-* kubelet troubleshooting
+* practice kubelet troubleshooting
-* control-plane components troubleshooting
+* practice control-plane components troubleshooting

 Recommended Labs and resources: